 In 2003, the Bush Administration appointed a new LSC Board of Directors.
-For the most part, the members of the LSC board have been highly supportive of the legal services program, seeking increased appropriations from Congress and adopting policies that continue the commitment of their predecessors.
+For the most part, the members of the LSC board were highly supportive of the legal services program, seeking increased appropriations from Congress and adopting policies that continued the commitment of their predecessors.
 In early 2004, the Board selected as the new LSC President Helaine Barnett, who previously worked for many years as an attorney and manager for the Legal Aid Society of New York, a former LSC grantee.
-Ms. Barnett has hired a highly competent and committed senior staff, which has worked diligently to expand resources available to LSC grantees and to improve the quality of LSC programs.
+Ms. Barnett hired a highly competent and committed senior staff, which worked diligently to expand resources available to LSC grantees and to improve the quality of LSC programs.
 In 2005, LSC began a new quality initiative and issued a well received report on the national "justice gap," documenting the gap between the resources available to support legal services and the legal needs of the low-income community.
+The "justice gap" study was updated in 2009.
 In 2006, LSC issued a set of revised Performance Criteria, setting new standards for its grantees and recommitting LSC to high-quality and effective legal services.